Stanisław Bułak-Bałachowicz: Failed uprising in Belarus

-In October Stanisław Bułak-Bałachowicz was stationed with his forces in Pinsk, where they received supplies and a large amount of former Red Army soldiers who were taken prisoner of war after the Battle of Warsaw and volunteered for the service in anti-Bolshevik units.
+In October Stanisław Bułak-Bałachowicz was stationed with his forces in Pinsk, where they received supplies and a large number of former Red Army soldiers who were taken prisoner of war after the Battle of Warsaw and volunteered for the service in anti-Bolshevik units.
 The unit was to re-enter combat in November, but on 12 October a cease fire was signed.
 On the insistence of both the Entente and Bolshevik Russia, the allied units were to leave Poland before 2 November.
 General Bułak-Bałachowicz was given the choice of either being interned in Poland with his units and then sent home or continuing the fight against the Reds on his own.
 He chose the latter option, just like most other White Russian and Ukrainian units fighting on the Polish side in the Polish-Bolshevik War.

 On 2 November 1920, his units were renamed the Russian People's Volunteer Army and transferred to the areas that were to be abandoned by the Polish Army and become a no-man's-land until the final Russo-Polish peace treaty was signed.
 Three days later his forces crossed into Russian-held Belarus and started an offensive towards Homel.
 General Bułak-Bałachowicz was hoping for a Belarusian all-national uprising against Bolshevik Russia.
 His forces initially achieved limited success and captured Homel and Rechytsa.

 On 10 November 1920 Bułak-Bałachowicz entered Mozyr.
 There, two days later, he again proclaimed the independence of the Belarusian Democratic Republic with himself as the head of state.
 Bułak-Bałachowicz declared the exiled Rada BNR as dismissed and started forming a new Belarusian National Army.
 On 16 November 1920, he also created the Belarusian Provisional Government.
 However, the planned uprising gained little support in the Belarusian nation, worn tired by six years of constant war and the Red Army finally gained an upper hand.
-On 18 November 1920 Bałachowicz abandoned Mozyr and started a withdrawal towards the Polish frontier.
+On 18 November 1920, Bałachowicz abandoned Mozyr and started a withdrawal towards the Polish frontier.
 The Belarusian troops, hardened by the years spent behind the enemy lines, fought their way to Poland and managed to inflict heavy casualties on the advancing Russians while suffering negligible losses, but were too weak to turn the tide of war.

 Representatives of Balachowicz participated in the organization and conduction of the Slutsk Defence Action that started in late November around Slutsk.

-On 28 November the last organised unit under his command crossed the Polish border and was subsequently interned.
+On 28 November, the last organised unit under his command crossed the Polish border and was subsequently interned.
 The Soviet Russian government demanded that General Bułak-Bałachowicz be handed over to them and tried for high treason.
 The Riga Peace Conference was even halted by these demands for several days, but eventually, these claims were refuted by the Polish government which argued that Bułak-Bałachowicz was a Polish citizen since 1918.